Anita Thigpen Perry: First Lady of Texas

 Perry became First Lady of Texas in 2000 when Rick became governor after the resignation of President-elect George W. Bush.
 He previously served for two years as lieutenant governor.

 In October 2000, she and Rick hosted the first Texas Conference for Women which became an annual event.
 The conference addresses such issues as professional development, health care, and personal growth.

 Texas Tech University Health Sciences Center renamed its nursing school in Perry's honor on August 22, 2008, and two nursing endowments are also set up in her name: the Anita Thigpen Perry Nursing Excellence Scholarship at West Texas A&M University and the Anita Thigpen Perry Endowment at the University of Texas at San Antonio.

-2012 Presidential election

-Rick announced his candidacy for the Republican nomination for President of the United States in the 2012 presidential election on August 13, 2011, in Charleston, South Carolina.

-On January 19, 2012, Rick announced he would suspend his campaign and return to Texas.